Astervicks-py/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of /etc/passwd and /etc/hosts a script that displays last ten lines
-A script that display first 10 lines of /etc/passwd
+A script that display first 10 lines of /etc/passwd a script that display the third line of iacta